 Paul Van Nevel is the artistic director of the Huelgas Ensemble, which he founded in 1971 as an extension of his research and studies at the Schola Basiliensis.
 A pioneer and figurehead for the research and practice of European polyphony from the twelfth to the sixteenth century, Paul Van Nevel utilises an interdisciplinary approach to original sources, putting them into context with their cultural environment (literature, historical pronunciation, temperament and tempo, rhetoric etc.).
 He is continuously searching for unknown works, with particular attention to the treasures of Flemish polyphony.

-He was a guest lecturer at the Sweelinck Conservatorium Amsterdam, the Musikhochschule Hannover, the Centre de Musique ancienne de Genève and he is since 30 years guest conductor of the Nederlands Kamerkoor.
+He was a guest lecturer at the Sweelinck Conservatorium Amsterdam, the Musikhochschule Hannover, the Centre de Musique ancienne de Genève and for the last thirty years has been guest conductor of the Nederlands Kamerkoor.

 Amongst other things he has written a monograph on Johannes Ciconia and a book about Nicolas Gombert.
 He has also had transcriptions of renaissance music published by the German publishing house Bärenreiter.

 An exhaustive knowledge of the catalogues of Europe’s music libraries allows Paul Van Nevel to continually bring forgotten works to light, which are subsequently performed by his ensemble.
 His programmes both surprise and delight, thanks to inventive perspectives and an in-depth knowledge of the repertoires of the Medieval and Renaissance periods.